Jeremy Ahouse, PhD, CSAP

 Kevin Little, CSAP, PhD

-Kevin Little is an accomplished industry executive with a strong history of success in leading life sciences ventures through the creation of collaborative business ecosystems.
-Kevin is the chief scientific officer of 3D Signatures Inc., overseeing the design, development and implementation of 3DS' research and clinical programs.
-He is also a consultant with InvenScion, offering strategic advisory services to help facilitate new life sciences collaborations for public and private sector clients.
-Kevin previously led the PERFORM Centre, a $36 Million health research and community services complex, as the founding chief administrative officer.
+Senior Partnership Director, Kevin Little of Novo Nordisk is an accomplished industry executive with a strong history of success in leading life sciences ventures through the creation of collaborative business ecosystems.
+Prior to Nova Nordisk, Kevin served as chief science officer at 3D Signature Inc., and prior to that led the PERFORM Centre, a $36 Million health research and community services complex, as the founding chief administrative officer.
 He also spent several years leading the New Zealand government's economic development efforts to build strategic investment relationships across the biotechnology industry sector, and helped co-found the Asia Collaborative Business Community.
-Kevin holds a bachelor of science degree in biology from the University of Victoria, a PhD in eperimental, medicine from McGill University, and went on to complete a postdoctoral fellowship in translational neuroscience and clinical gene therapy at the University of Auckland in New Zealand.
+Kevin holds a bachelor of science degree in biology from the University of Victoria, a PhD in experimental medicine from McGill University, and went on to complete a postdoctoral fellowship in translational neuroscience and clinical gene therapy at the University of Auckland in New Zealand.
 Kevin is a certified strategic alliance professional.

 Executive Director, MRL Strategic Alliances

 Ellen currently heads strategic alliances at Merck Research Laboratories (MRL) where she and her team manage global research and development alliances.